darklife/udarkrisc/README.md

-# udarkrisc
+# u[dark]risc -- micro-darkriscv

-"micro-darkrisc" -- an early 16-bit RISC processor defined before DarkRISCV
+This is an early 16-bit RISC processor designed years before DarkRISCV.
+Although never intendend for real use, it is very simple and easy to understand.